Zezenta/Zezenta/README.md

 - 👀 I’m interested in any interesting topic
 - 🌱 I’m currently learning javascript and python
 - 💞️ I’m looking to collaborate on useful and innovative projects
-- 📫 How to reach me: contact email coming soon lol
+- 📫 How to reach me: urux11@gmail.com